Last Updated on April 26, 2021 by Fiona Maclean

-Frenchie Covent Garden – Open for (Takeaway) Business Again.
+Frenchie Covent Garden – Open for (al-fresco) Business Again.

 Frenchie Covent Garden is the new London outpost of the revered Frenchie restaurant, Frenchie To Go, Frenchie Wine Bar and Frenchie Wine Shop on Rue du Nil by Gregory Marchand.
 It’s a compact space in the heart of Covent Garden and when it’s fully operational there’s a restaurant, dining bar and kitchen table seating (where you can watch the chefs in action).
 We loved our meal, from the main dinner menu – and although you can’t order everything we enjoyed right now, we have no hesitation in suggesting that you try one of their takeaway or delivery meals.
 Or even just order a batch of house-made bacon scones.